John Davis (weightlifter): Biography

-A native of Brooklyn, N.Y., Davis enlisted in 1941 and served in the U.S. Army for many years during World War II at the Pacific Theater, being able to return stateside in 1942 and 1943 to partake in championships but having to forgo in 1944 and 1945.
+A native of Brooklyn, New York, Davis enlisted in 1941 and served in the U.S. Army for many years during World War II at the Pacific Theater, being able to return stateside in 1942 and 1943 to partake in championships but having to forgo in 1944 and 1945.
 For most of his 19-year weightlifting career he represented the York Barbell Club.
 He worked as an officer in the New York Department of Corrections.

 Davis first gained prominence by winning the world light heavyweight crown as a 17-year-old school boy in 1938 at Vienna, Austria.
 He remained unbeaten until 1953, when he finished second at the world championships due to a thigh injury.
 At his peak, Davis held all the world records in his class, and at the 1951 national championships he became the first man to break the 400 pound barrier by lifting 402 pounds.
 He retired in 1956 after a devastating leg injury at the '56 Olympic trials.

 John Davis died from cancer in 1984, in Albuquerque, New Mexico.
 He was 63 years old.
-He was introduced to the United States Olympic Hall of Fame in 1989.
+He was inducted to the United States Olympic Hall of Fame in 1989.